Trapwithme/Trap-Panel/README.md

 # Trap Panel

-**Modular C2 framework with TLS 1.3 encrypted TCP, 18 plugins, and C#/PowerShell stub deployment.**
+**Modular remote administration framework with TLS 1.3 encrypted TCP, 18 plugins, and C#/PowerShell agent deployment.**

-Trap Panel is a C2 framework coded in C# (.NET 8, WPF) featuring TLS 1.3 encrypted TCP communications, a plugin-based architecture for real-time bidirectional control, and both C# and PowerShell stub deployment.
+Trap Panel is a remote administration framework coded in C# (.NET 8, WPF) featuring TLS 1.3 encrypted TCP communications, a plugin-based architecture for real-time bidirectional control, and both C# and PowerShell agent deployment.
 It provides a broad feature set ranging from system administration to security research.

 ## Screenshots